Am I Racist?: Critical response

 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale, while those surveyed by PostTrak gave it an average five out of five stars.

 Walsh wrote on X during the opening weekend of the film that no mainstream film critics had yet reviewed it.
 He said that an early screener of the film was offered to mainstream outlets but had no taker, and that independent critics had written to him refusing to review the film.

-Tatiana Siegel wrote in Variety that the film is "either hilarious or offensive, depending on which side of the MAGA fence you sit on".
+Tatiana Siegel wrote in Variety that the film is "either hilarious or offensive, depending on which side of the MAGA fence you sit on."
 Vinson Cunningham in The New Yorker wrote that while Walsh appeared "stunningly fluent" in DEI jargon, the movie missed deeper complexities of racial discourse, and called Walsh "as much of a grifter" as the most "shameless" consultants he critiques.
-Jason L. Riley, in The Wall Street Journal 's Opinion section, wrote that "you'll laugh a lot" and that Walsh's approach "exposes the DEI industry by letting practitioners discredit themselves".
+Jason L. Riley, in the Opinion section of the The Wall Street Journal, wrote that "you'll laugh a lot" and that Walsh's approach "exposes the DEI industry by letting practitioners discredit themselves."
 Tom Joyce of the NewBostonPost described the film as "compelling and funny" and that "Walsh makes a mockery of the diversity, equity, and inclusion industry and exposes it as yet another exercise in capitalism."
-Megan McArdle in the Opinion section of The Washington Post argued that "you might not enjoy" Am I Racist? but "should watch it anyway".
+Megan McArdle, in the Opinion section of The Washington Post, argued that "you might not enjoy" Am I Racist? but "should watch it anyway."

 Joel Stein reviewed the film for The Hollywood Reporter and said the film "feels like a comedy made by an alien who's seen comedies."
 Commenting on Walsh's performance, Stein wrote he "lacks some of the skills of a comedian, such as being funny."

-Denny Burk in the Christian magazine World wrote that he supports exposing "DEI lunacy", but said a dispute between Robin DiAngelo and Walsh indicated that the filmmakers' methods may have included "deception and lying when doing so for an ostensibly good cause".
+Denny Burk in the Christian magazine World wrote that he supports exposing "DEI lunacy," but said a dispute between Robin DiAngelo and Walsh indicated that the filmmakers' methods may have included "deception and lying when doing so for an ostensibly good cause."